Drinking in American life goes back to the early colonial settlers. (Virtually no Native Americans had alcohol.)

 36. John Tyler.
 Food Timeline website.

-37. Hansen, C. White House happy hours.
-What do our presidentd drink?
+37. Hansen, C. What do our presidents drink?
 Slashfood.com website.

 40. Theodore Roosevelt.
 Food timeline website.